johnridesabike/acutis/docs/manual.md

 represent key-value pairs like records, but they are dynamically sized and homogeneously typed.
 They are specified with angled brackets, e.g. `<int>`.

-The order of keys in a dict is not defined.
+The order of keys in a dict is not specified.
 The compiler currently sorts them alphabetically.

 ### Enumeration